Sigma-convergence for thin heterogeneous domains and application to the upscaling of Darcy-Lapwood-Brinkmann flow: Introduction and the main results

-Very few works address rigorously the asymptotic analysis of (\ref{1.1})\ in the literature.
-To the best of our knowledge the only ones available to date are \cite{Ang3, Ang4, Pazanin2019, Suarez2015}.
-For other works in thin heterogeneous domains, we may refer to e.g. \cite{Ang1, Ang2, CLS2013, GMP2017, Griebel, Huang, Marusic2000, RJ2007, Popov}, to cite a few.
-In \cite {Griebel, Huang, Popov} the authors consider the formal asymptotic developments to upscale a Stokes-Brinkmann model.
+Very few works address rigorously the asymptotic analysis of (\ref{1.1})\ or related problems, in the literature.
+To the best of our knowledge the only ones available to date are \cite{Ang3, Ang4, Casado2020, Pazanin2019, Suarez2015}.
+For other works in thin heterogeneous domains, we may refer to e.g. \cite{Ang1, Ang2, Renata, CLS2013, GMP2017, Griebel, Huang, Marusic2000, RJ2007, Popov}, to cite a few.
+In \cite{Griebel, Huang, Popov} the authors consider the formal asymptotic developments to upscale a Stokes-Brinkmann model.

 The rest of the work is organized as follows.
 Section \ref{sec2} deals with some fundamental tools around the concept of algebra with mean value.
 In Section \ref{sec3}, we are concerned with the concept of sigma-convergence in thin heterogeneous domains.
-We prove therein some compactness results related to that concept.
-Finally we apply in Section \ref{sec4} the results developed in the previous section to upscale a Darcy-Lapwood-Brinkmann flow occurring in a thin heterogeneous layer.
+We prove therein some compactness results related to that concept such as Theorems \ref{t1.1} and \ref{t1.4}.
+We apply in Sections \ref{sec4} and \ref{sec5} the results developed in the previous section to upscale a Darcy-Lapwood-Brinkmann flow occurring in thin heterogeneous layers.
+Finally, in Section \ref{sec6}, we provide some concrete applications of Theorems \ref{t1.2} and \ref{t1.3}.

 Unless otherwise specified, the vector spaces throughout are assumed to be real vector spaces, and the scalar functions are assumed to take real values.
 We shall always assume that the numerical space $\mathbb{R}^{m}$ (integer $m\geq 1$) and its open sets are each provided with the Lebesgue measure denoted by $dx=dx_{1}...dx_{m}$.